 How do you transform your bedroom into a totally Instagram-worthy boudoir?
 Simple: Just follow every stylish girl’s lead and put together a cool open closet.
 Don’t keep all those gorgeous clothes hidden away when you’ve spent your hard-earned greenbacks on them.
-While we wouldn’t necessarily consider SATC’s Carrie Bradshaw a role model, we tend to agree with her quote “I like my money right where I can see it: hanging in my closet.”
+As Sex and the City’s Carrie Bradshaw famously said, “I like my money right where I can see it: Hanging in my closet.”

 Besides, it’s so much easier to choose outfits every day when you have all your options in full view.
-Think of your clothing as works of art.
 Ready to get started?
-Your hip bedchamber is just one IKEA clothing rack away.
+Your hip wardrobe is just one IKEA clothing rack away.
 If you’re a fan of the minimalistic look, the simple open clothing rack will be right up your design alley.
-It’s understated but should never be underrated.
-Here are some inspirational pics to get your creative juices flowing, along with some IKEA insider secrets.

-Just think of it as a doorless cupboard.
-Removing the bulk of a traditional closet will also open up your area, and more space equals more room for clothes—bonus.
-That’s exactly how Holly Marder of Avenue Lifestyle felt when she installed an IKEA Mulig clothes rack in the bedroom of her 1920s row house.
-Since the renovation was done a tight budget, Marder chose to omit a closet in lieu of an open one.
 “I didn’t entertain the idea of a closed wardrobe for a single second,” she told MyDomaine.
-“I wanted an open closet from the getgo.
-I love seeing my clothes on display, and it was an added bonus that it was certainly a very cost effective choice too.
+“I wanted an open closet from the get-go.
+I love seeing my clothes on display, and it was an added bonus that it was certainly a cost-effective choice too.
 Our bedroom isn’t very big, so a built-in wardrobe would have made a huge impact on the space we had left over.
 I also felt that an open, airy closet would suit the style of the house better with our white painted wooden floors and lovely windows.”
 We couldn’t agree more.

-Marder used two Mulig clothing racks from IKEA, which sit underneath a long, wooden mounted shelf (which is held up by a few of IKEA’s Ekby Stilig white brackets).
-“I just really liked the simplicity of the Mulig clothing racks from other ones I had seen and was pretty excited they were just 8 euro each (that’s $10 U.S.),” she said.
-“We have one each—a his and hers—and on the shelves above, we have a basket each where we store out-of-season clothing.
-We also have a little antique cabinet which belonged to my husband’s grandmother, which we use to store folded clothes.”
-Genius.
+Marder used two of these IKEA clothes racks, which sit underneath a long, wooden mounted shelf held up by a few of their white Ekby brackets.
+“I just really liked the simplicity of the Mulig clothing racks from other ones I had seen and was pretty excited they were just $10,” she said.
+“We have one each, and on the shelves above, we have a basket each where we store out-of-season clothing.
+We also have a little antique cabinet that belonged to my husband’s grandmother that we use to store folded clothes.”

-This simple piece is the perfect accessory for a girl’s bedroom.
-Those sparkly, fluffy dresses and tulle ballet skirts deserve to be on display and this is exactly what Christine Dovey had in mind when she decorated this bedroom.
-“My daughter loves fashion and, when she was little, used to take outfits from her closet and hang all over her room,” she told MyDomaine.
-“When I designed this new space, I knew I wanted to maker her love of clothes part of the design.
+This simple piece is the perfect accessory for a child's bedroom.
+“My daughter loves fashion, and when she was little, she used to take outfits from her closet and hang all over her room,” she told MyDomaine.
+“When I designed this new space, I knew I wanted to make her love of clothes part of the design.
 These open racks were the perfect solution and really let her sweet little ensembles take center stage.”
-We totally agree.

 You can even choose some of your favorite shoes to be part of the look.
 Getting dressed will be too easy.